 ENG 092.
-BASIC ENGLISH I (3:0:3)
+BASIC ENGLISH I (3.0.3)

-PREREQUISITE: A score of 23-41 on the English section of the ASSET or a score of 0-61 on the writing section of the COMPASS.
+PREREQUISITE: A score of 0-67 the writing section of the COMPASS.
+COREQUISITE: ENG 080

 This course is a review of basic grammar and writing skills.
 The composing process of sentences and paragraphs in standard American written English is emphasized.
 Students will demonstrate these skills chiefly through writing well-developed, multi-sentence paragraphs.
 Non-degree creditable.